damaratix/sans-holiday-hack-2021/sources/challenge13.md

 reg [31:0] maxclock = (125000000/2);
 ```

-We divide freq by 100 because it is given to as as an integer (ex.
+We divide freq by 100 because it is given to as an integer (ex.
 50050), while it is actually a float (ex.
 500.50). <br>
 We then divide maxclock by it to get the intermediate value we compare to counter to get the final frequency.

 ```Verilog
 reg [31:0] eq_freq = (maxclock/(freq/100));
 ```
 And now comes the tricky part. <br>
-This an instuction which happens every unit of clock while it is positive (`posedge`).
+This is an instruction which happens every unit of clock while it is positive (`posedge`).
 So, it should theorically happen *62500000* times per second. <br>
 Let's initialize `counter` to `-2`. <br>
 *Uhm... -2?
 Why exactly -2?* More on that later (?). <br>
 In the loop we then put an `if` condition.
 If `counter == eq_freq` we set counter to 1, `else` we add 1 to counter.